-- ☐ Today's cameras are sensing only one color per pixel, leaving the rest for interpolated. - ☐ Generalizing the inpainting scheme to handle demosaicing is tricky because of the possibility to learn the mosaic pattern within the dictionary. - ☐ In order to avoid "over-fitting", we handle the demosaicing problem while forcing strong sparsity and applying only few iterations.
+Qur experiments lead to state-of-the-art demosaicing B better results on the rest for to [Chang & Chan ('06)] interpolated. ☐ Generalizing the inpa inting scheme to handle demosaicing is tricky because of the possibility to learn the mosaic pattern within the ictionary. ☐ In order to avoid "over-fitting", we handle the demosaicing problem while forcing strong sparsity and applying or few iterations.